mattscy/Elemento/README.md

   - If `runAs` is left empty, the script can modify anything that you have access to, including anything belonging to the factions that you are a member of.

 ---
+`elemento:UpdateScript(script: Script)`

+When creating a script from `elemento:CreateScript`, the source code will be cached.
+This function should be used to re-sync the script to use the latest version of the code from GitHub.

+---
 `elemento:GetMyPlayer(): Player?`

 Returns the `Player` that the current execution context belongs to.
 Returns `nil` if the script is running in a faction context or if the player is not currently in the game.